- House passes VA reform compromise

 Question of the Day

-SAN FRANCISCO (AP) - Oracle Corp. has hired former Hewlett-Packard Co.
-CEO Mark Hurd to help lead the database software maker in a pivotal moment in its 33-year history as it tries to muscle in on more of HP’s turf.
+SAN FRANCISCO (AP) — Oracle Corp. has hired former Hewlett-Packard Co.
+CEO Mark Hurd to help lead the database software maker in a pivotal moment in Oracle’s 33-year history as it tries to muscle in on more of HP’s turf.

-“Mark did a brilliant job at HP and I expect he’ll do even better at Oracle,” Ellison said.
+“Mark did a brilliant job at HP and I expect he’ll do even better at Oracle,” Mr. Ellison said.
 “There is no executive in the IT world with more relevant experience than Mark.
 Oracle’s future is engineering complete and integrated hardware and software systems for the enterprise.”

 Oracle is in a richly profitable business as the No. 1 seller of database software, but is trying to carve out territory in other areas.